 Chamba exists on the identity of its past, yet cannot deny the future.

-Today, in November 2008, standing at the threshhold of a new age, I understand, that to
+Today, in June 2015, standing at the threshhold of a new age, I understand, that to keep a

-keep a balance between the past of rich heritage and a future of social development in the
+balance between the past of rich heritage and a future of social development in the age of

-age of widespread information technology, the people of Chamba require a conscious
+widespread information technology, the people of Chamba require a conscious attitude of

-This conscious attitude greater dimension that would promote heritage consciousness in a
+This conscious attitude of greater dimension that would promote heritage consciousness in

 sacrificing the past, can be brought about through the spread of information technology.